alexames/DeltaBot/README.md

 # DeltaBot

-Deltabot is a score keeping reddit bot originally designed for [/r/changemyview](http://reddit.com/r/changemyview)
+DeltaBot is a score keeping reddit bot originally designed for [/r/changemyview](http://reddit.com/r/changemyview).
+If you are thinking about using this code for your own subreddit, or any other purpose, we advise that you use a token that makes sense to you.
+The delta is an appropriate symbol that was chosen for /r/changemyview because it is often used to represent *change*.

-It works by reading a subreddit, looking for specific tokens that denote that a point should be awarded.
-If it finds one, it awards that user a point by adjusting their flair.
+This bot works by reading a subreddit and looking for specific tokens that denote that a point should be awarded.
+If it finds one, it acts accordingly by carrying out various jobs that can be found at http://www.reddit.com/r/changemyview/wiki/deltabot.

 ## Usage